dashpay/docs/docs/user/masternodes/setup-testnet.rst

 --------------------

 Proper server configuration is essential to successful masternode operation for both security and performance reasons.
-Refer to the :ref:`Server configuration
+Refer to the :hoverxref:`Server configuration
 <server-config>` page for details on preparing your server to host a masternode.

 Send the collateral